tcastelly/vue-tauri-vite/README.md

 # Tauri Application

-In this projec I try to show how use in a Tauri application multiple technologies as:
+In this project I try to show how use in a Tauri application multiple technologies as:
 - VueJS with TypesScript
 - Wasm (Rust)
 - Vite for the client bundle